maicher/pg_export/README.md

 # PgExport

-CLI for exporting Rails Postgres database dump to FTP.
+CLI for creating PostgreSQL dumps and exporting them to FTP.

 Can be used for backups or synchronizing databases between production and development environments.

+Configurable by env variables and (partially) by command line options.

 ## Dependencies